 Since federal earnings tax is comparable, it does not influence whether individuals select to be treated as a sole proprietorship or LLC.
 You should seek the advice of a tax professional to find out whether state or federal taxes will affect your start-up’s tax filing.

 If you like being your own boss, you should consider a sole proprietorship or a single member LLC.
 In both cases, you can manage, advertise, finance, and decide on the insurance policies of the product or service that you are promoting alone.

 On the other hand, when your LLC has more members, you will want to delineate your roles and expectations in a working agreement.
 If you are not skilled in business, it could be useful for you to collaborate and share administration and advertising duties with different members when making decisions for the company.
 Your business will benefit from their skill, experience, and additional funding.

 In a sole proprietorship, you and your business are seen as one entity.
 As a result, you will have limitless private legal responsibility for the money owed and authorized liabilities of your sole proprietorship.
 Your private property or your private checking account might be levied to fulfill unpaid debts, authorized judgments, and other obligations of your start-up.
 However, an LLC is a separate entity, and LLC members are generally not personally liable for the LLC’s money owed or its authorized liabilities.

 If you need help with a Sole Proprietorship vs. LLC, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.